 COAC members are expected to demonstrate their commitment to the goals and aims of the COAC when conducting COAC business.
-Members may not use their positions on the COAC for personal gain or to benefit another person or organization at the expense of the COAC or its reputation.
-Members should be especially sensitive to potential conflicts and appearances of impropriety that may impact the public trust.
-Members shall disclose any potential conflict(s) to the COAC as a whole prior to the COAC's consideration of a grant, contract, or other distribution of funds.
+Members may not use their positions on the COAC for personal gain or to benefit the COAC member's family or another person or organization at the expense of the COAC or its reputation.
+Members should be especially sensitive to potential conflicts of interest and appearances of impropriety that may impact the public trust.
+Members shall disclose any potential conflict(s) to all other members of the COAC and the COAC Administrator prior to the COAC's consideration of a grant, contract, or other distribution of funds.